 Certain of the selling shareholders (Messrs.
 Margolis and Dalla Gasperina) are key members of management of the Tommy Bahama Group business.
 It is possible that their interests with respect to the contingent payments will differ from the interests of Oxford.
-For example, they may have incentives to maximize the profitability of the Tommy Bahama Group during the four year term of the earnout agreement (in the first two years, only to the extent that the selling shareholders have not opted to receive shares of common stock) to the detriment of the longer term prospects for the business.
+For example, they may have incentives to maximize the profitability of the Tommy Bahama Group during the four year term of the earnout agreement to the detriment of the longer term prospects for the business.